BritishGeologicalSurvey/etlhelper/CONTRIBUTING.md

 All main features are complete, however contributions and suggestions are welcome, particularly in the following areas:

-+ support for more database types
++ support for more database types (MySQL, Informix)
 + additional recipes / case studies
++ addition of connection pools and `connect_to_pool` method
++ add type hints
++ run more integration tests in Travis CI
 + performance optimisation
 + improved documentation